 4. Ask for Help

 The fourth guaranteed way to win when you think “I’m failing as a teacher” is possibly the most difficult one for me to do.
 I have a difficult time asking for help.
 I want to do it all, help everyone and do it perfectly, but that is simply not realistic.
 Keeping that type of mindset is damaging for everyone involved.
-Ask other teachers for help.
+Ask other teachers for help with finding engaging resources for students.
 Ask what they are doing in person and virtually that’s working.
 If they are able to help you may want to give them a small token of your appreciation.
 Also, ask your spouse or family for a few moments after work to decompress and shake off the day.
 Ask anyone in your life who has the tools and ability to help you for their help, so that you will be able to get rid of that “I’m failing as a teacher” feeling.

 5. Join, Follow and Participate in Teacher Groups

 My fifth guaranteed way to win when you think “I’m failing as a teacher” will help you to have a support system that understands what you’re facing, which is extremely important.
 Feeling alone in your failure only makes that feeling grow, but being able to talk to and connect with others who are going through the same challenges will help in so many ways.
 You’ll get to vent, but even better you’ll get to come up with and find solutions from others who’ve been there and have come out on the other side from the “I’m failing as a teacher” darkness.

 6. Be Flexible

 The sixth guaranteed way to win when you think “I’m failing as a teacher” is to be flexible.
 Half of the time when you are stressing out over something that didn’t go as planned no one except for you is aware of it.
 If you choose instead to be flexible and adapt as best as you can, you will be fine and will triumph over that I'm failing as a teacher feeling.

 7. Use the Resources that are Available